 You may be tempted to wash oily rags and reuse them to avoid contributing to waste.
 While this is a commendable intent, washing stained rags would do more harm than good.
 Avoid washing materials that are covered in Oil Based Products.

-Re-using rags would mean you have to wash them first, and this process releases the toxic chemicals into your laundry & water systems.
-Washed rags also often get really hard/stiff, making them very difficult to use.
+Re-using rags would mean you have to wash them first, and this process releases the toxic chemicals into your laundry machine & water systems.
+Washed rags get really hard/stiff, making them very difficult or near impossible to re-use.

-- Do not throw your materials into a trash can until they have fully dried (could be up to 3 days)
+- Refrain from discarding materials in a trash can until they have fully dried, which can take up to three days.

-- In the event of the rags igniting and causing a fire, cover them with sand or dirt and uncover only when you are certain the fire is out.
-Indoor fires caused by stained rags overheating can be quenched using an extinguisher or calling the fire department.
+- In the event of rags igniting and causing a fire, promptly cover them with sand or dirt.
+Only uncover them when you are certain that the fire has been extinguished.
+If an indoor fire is caused by overheating stained rags, employ a fire extinguisher or contact the fire department for assistance.